 Free things to do in La Jolla: La Jolla Cove beach

-Our sea lions typically rest on the cove’s point here, if not on the beach itself.
-It’s possible to walk out on to the rocks to see them, but please keep your distance as they are wild animals.
+Our sea lions typically rest on the cove’s point, if not on the beach.
+Please keep your distance as they are wild animals.

 See also how to spend a day at La Jolla Cove.